kaijaygregory/deep-learning-challenge/Report.md

 __Reasoning for the Model's Architecture:__

-The choice of 80 neurons in the first hidden layer and 30 neurons in the second hidden layer might have been based on the complexity of the dataset and experimentation.
+The choice of 80 neurons in the first hidden layer and 30 neurons in the second hidden layer are based on the complexity of the dataset and experimentation.
 ReLU activation is commonly used for hidden layers to introduce non-linearity, and sigmoid activation in the output layer is appropriate for binary classification tasks.

 __Were you able to achieve the target model performance?__